 Sellers who offer the lowest pricing options on a marketplace can take over the Buy Box from you as a brand owner/vendor.
 On the other hand, if your products have (near)perfect performance metrics, you may be able to price higher than other sellers and still win/keep the Buy Box.

 Make sure the landing prices (total price with shipping included) of your products are competitive and avoid price wars - an attempt by a market participant to undercut competitors by continuously lowering product prices to capture greater market share.

-To keep your prices stable and competitive, and to be aware of losing the Buy Box, it is necessary to monitor listings and prices constantly.
-Not only the prices of sellers on the platform, but also external sites of retailers, and even competitors.
+To keep prices stable and competitive and be aware of losing the Buy Box, it is necessary to monitor listings and prices constantly.
+Not only the prices of sellers on the platform but also external sites of retailers and even competitors.

 If product listings are presented as out-of-stock, a marketplace allows other retailers, sellers, and 3P sellers who are eligible can take over the Buy Box quickly.